WilCF/vcf-filter-app/README.md

-# VCF Filter App
+# Simplify Your VCF Contacts with vcf-filter-app — Only Names and Phone Numbers Retained!

 The VCF Filter App is a web-based application designed to clean VCF (vCard) files by filtering out all entries except for those containing phone numbers.
-It also removes any attached photos from the contacts, ensuring that the output file contains only essential information.
+It also removes any attached photos from the contacts, ensuring that the output file contains only essential information

+For a pure python experience check out [python_executable.py](CONTRIBUTING.md)

 ## Features